vbandi/ai-image-workbench/README.md

 - **Multiple AI Models**: Support for various image generation models including Flux, Imagen, HiDream, Stable Diffusion, and more
 - **Model Memory System**: Caches generated images per model for quick comparison and re-selection
-- **Prompt Enhancement**: Uses OpenAI GPT to enhance user prompts for better results
+- **Prompt Enhancement**: Uses OpenRouter with Grok to enhance user prompts for better results
 - **Threading**: Background processing to keep the UI responsive during image generation
 - **Clipboard Integration**: Easy copying of generated images to clipboard
 - **Zoom and Pan**: Interactive image viewing with zoom and pan controls